 On day 14, we will read about when Jesus was presented in the temple to the Lord.
 While in the temple, a man named Simeon proclaims that Jesus is the salvation of the world and prophesies to Mary what Jesus’ future will hold.
 On day 15, we will look to another prophecy in the book of Isaiah that will tell us more of what this baby’s future will look like and what He will eventually have to endure to save us from our sins.
 Take a moment and thank God for sending His Son and for everything Jesus did on your behalf.

 The Three Wise Men (Days 16-20)

 If you read carefully on day 16, you’ll be able to catch a common mistake many people make about the birth of Christ, and which is also depicted incorrectly in nativity scenes.
 The three wise men were not there when Jesus was born.
 Their long journey caused them to visit the Child in His home, not the baby in the stable (Matthew 2:11).
-This is a fun Christmas fact to share with your family on Christmas.
-After the wise men’s visit, this new family has to move homes once more.
-Only this time, it isn’t to take part in a census, but to prevent evil King Herod’s plan of destroying the new prophesied King of the Jews, whom he feared may pose as a threat to his own power.
-Once again, you’ll see another prophecy fulfilled (Hosea 11:1), and confirmation that no matter how man tries, the purposes of God can never be thwarted (Job 42:2).
-On day 20, the reading plan comes to an end with a beautiful scripture that encompasses what Christmas is all about.
+This would be a fun Christmas fact to share with your family this Christmas.
+On day 17, we will read how Joseph and his new family must move once more.
+Only this time, it isn’t to take part in a census, but to prevent evil King Herod’s plan of destroying the new prophesied King of the Jews, whom he feared might pose a threat to his power.
+Once again, you’ll see another prophecy fulfilled (Hosea 11:1), and confirmation on days 16, 17, and 18 that no matter how hard man tries, the purposes of God can never be thwarted.

 Are you taking part in my 20 Day Christmas Reading Plan?